-- Enrollment periods: PAUL MITCHELL THE SCHOOL usually begins a new cosmetology class about every eight (8) weeks, depending upon space availability.
-Please refer to the Tuition and Registration Schedule supplement or contact PAUL MITCHELL THE SCHOOL for exact starting dates. - Holidays and school closures: PAUL MITCHELL THE SCHOOL allows the following holidays off: New Year's Day, New Year's Eve for night students, Memorial Day, July 4, Labor Day, Thanksgiving Day, December 24 and 25, and one day per month for staff personal development. - Enrollment contract: PAUL MITCHELL THE SCHOOL clearly outlines the obligation of both the school and the student in the enrollment contract.
+- Enrollment periods: PAUL MITCHELL THE SCHOOL usually begins a new cosmetology/barbering class about every eight (8) weeks and barbering class about every ten (10) weeks, depending upon space availability.
+Please refer to the Tuition and Registration Schedule supplement or contact PAUL MITCHELL THE SCHOOL for exact starting dates. - Holidays and school closures: PAUL MITCHELL THE SCHOOL allows the following holidays off: New Year's Day, Memorial Day, July 1-7, Labor Day, Thanksgiving Day, December 24-25, and one day per month for staff personal development. - Enrollment contract: PAUL MITCHELL THE SCHOOL clearly outlines the obligation of both the school and the student in the enrollment contract.
 A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: PAUL MITCHELL THE SCHOOL offers a variety of monthly financial payment schedules.
 See PAUL MITCHELL THE SCHOOL'S Admissions Leader or Financial Aid Leader for details.